 Philanthropic potential is a measure of the ability of the organization to secure contributions of specified amounts in the right proportion in relation to an established campaign goal.
 The feasibility of successfully achieving the proposed campaign goal is tested by gathering feedback from interviewees about the size and number of gifts needed to meet that goal.
 The gifts necessary for success will be depicted in a gifts chart based on the results of similar successful campaigns.
 This test will provide the information to establish a challenging yet achievable goal, and to develop a refined gifts chart as campaign implementation moves forward.
 The gifts chart will become the roadmap to winning the campaign on paper.

 Dedicated and committed volunteer leaders set the philanthropic example and provide access to other individuals who can make decisions about how much to invest in the organization’s future.
 Volunteers are the key to maximizing the available philanthropic dollars within the constituency.
-Compass evaluates the willingness and readiness of volunteers to transform good intentions into meaningful actions.
+Fitz Nonprofit Consulting evaluates the willingness and readiness of volunteers to transform good intentions into meaningful actions.
 It is imperative that volunteers for the organization make this campaign a priority.